2amp/LemonNotes/README.md

 - Pointers are written with a space after the type and no space before the variable pointer name.

         NSMutableArray *array = [[NSMutableArray alloc] init];

 - Document all methods with an appropriate block comment indicating what the method does and any side effects or "gotchas" that may not be immediately obvious.
-All parameters and return values should be described, with the exception of obvious ones such as "- (IBAction)" and ":(UIView\*) view"
+All parameters and return values should be documented as well, with the exception of obvious ones such as `- (IBAction)` and `:(UIView *)view`

         /**
          * Method: signIn
          * Usage: called when user taps "Sign In"
          * --------------------------
          * Sets whatever is entered in signInField as summonerName.
          * If nothing is entered, shows a login error prompting the user to enter a
          * summoner name.
 Otherwise, makes the summoner name info API call.
          *
-		 * @param <param name> - desc of what is given
+         * @param <param name> - description of parameter
-		 * @param <return type> - desc of what is returned */
+         * @param <return type> - description of return value */
 In addition, use inline comments inside the method body to point out lines of interest.

+- `#import` statements go after one new line at the top of each file.
+Use three lines to separate the `#import` statements from the start of the `@interface` and three lines to separate the `@end` of the `@interface` from the start of the `@implementation`.
+For ease of reading, the `@interface` and `@implementation` sections will have one line of padding within.
+Use `#pragma mark - <Section Name>` to denote start of sections in the body of the file.
+Do *not* include padding lines for `#pragma mark -` statements.

-- In cases of file formatting, and section separation.
+        // Start of file
-Place `#import` at the very top of the file, between an empty line and  `@interface` statement.
-For ease of reading, every sections will have one line of padding within and be separated with 3 empty lines from the next section.
-Use `#pragma mark <Section Name>` to denote start of section and `#pragma mark -` to denote end.
-But, do *not* include padding lines for `#pragma mark` statements

         #import "TAPViewController.h"
+        // Three lines of padding

         @interface TAPViewController()
+        // One line of padding
         ...
+        // One line of padding
         @end
+        // Three lines of padding

         @implementation TAPViewController
+        // One line of padding

-			#pragma mark Custom Assessor
+        #pragma mark - Section Name
         /**
          * Method: someMethod
          * Usage: some desc about usage
          * --------------------------
          * some desc about method
          */
         - (void)someMethod
         {
             ...
         }
-			#pragma mark -
+        // One line of padding
         @end